FelixHohne/phylo-lib/README.md

    <img width="572" alt="Screen Shot 2020-06-17 at 12 39 24 PM" src="https://user-images.githubusercontent.com/58995473/84888544-b74c4280-b097-11ea-8b2c-1de35df011cb.png">
 <p/>

-**Construct a phylogenetic tree from DNA .FASTA Files**: We construct a phylogenetic tree for the H1N1, H5N1, and H3N2 viruses, focusing on the PB-2 gene.
-The resulting tree shows that H1N1 and H3N2 are more closely related as they are swine flus while H5N1 is an avian flu.
+**Construct a phylogenetic tree from DNA .FASTA Files**: We construct a phylogenetic tree based on the PB-2 gene for the H1N1, H5N1, and H3N2 viruses, focusing on the PB-2 gene.
+The source for this data is the National Center for Biotechnology Information (NCBI).
+The resulting tree shows that H1N1 and H3N2 are more closely related as they are swine flue, while H5N1 is an avian flu.

 ```OCaml
 let d1 = Dna.from_fasta "viruses/h5n1.fasta"